umee-network/umee/CONTRIBUTING.md

 ### Major Release Procedure

-All major changes related to major version update are firstly released for testnet.
+All major changes related to major version update are first released for testnet.
 We use `-betaX` (eg `2.0.0-beta1`, `2.0.0-beta2` ...) releases for testnet.
 Once the code is stabilized we create a release candidate (eg `2.0.0-rc1`).
 If no issues are found the latest release candidate become the major release.